Child Care Subsidy: Need Factor Examples – Work

 Samantha and Derrick applied for child care services for their 2 year old, Billy.
 Samantha works part time in the evening from 6 pm to 9 pm Monday through Friday.
 Billy works full time Monday through Friday from 8 am to 5 pm.

 Billy is not eligible for child care services.
-Samantha and Derrick do not meet a need factor at the same time.
+Samantha and Derrick do not meet a need factor at the same time because Samantha does not work at least 20 hours a week and also, they do not work during the same hours.

 Example 3